mfukar/mfukar.github.com/_posts/2015-11-16-haskell-xv.md

 In this solution, we'll use the graph representations (and conversion functions) we implemented earlier, `combinations` from problem 26, and `canon` from problem 85.
-Then we can being searching for k-regular graphs of order n:
+Then we can begin searching for k-regular graphs of order n:

 ```haskell
 regular :: Int -> Int -> [Graph Int]